 Community Sounding Board

-The project team is convening a Community Sounding Board representing a diverse range of interests.
+The EIS project team is convening a Community Sounding Board representing a diverse range of interests.
 This group will meet up to once per quarter until the Draft EIS is issued to provide feedback on various EIS elements.
-If you or someone you know would be interested in participating as a member of this board, please complete the online application.

-- Enable a diverse group of people to engage in focused discussions, and individually or collectively provide input, feedback, perspectives and recommendations relevant to the Capitol Lake – Deschutes Estuary Long-Term Management Project EIS.
+- Enable a diverse group of people to engage in focused discussions, and individually and/or collectively provide input, feedback, perspectives and recommendations around substantive topics relevant to the Capitol Lake – Deschutes Estuary Long-Term Management Project EIS.

-- Use Community Sounding Board (CSB) outcomes to inform subsequent discussions by the project team, Enterprise Services, and work groups during the EIS process.
+- Use CSB outcomes to inform subsequent discussions by the EIS project team, Enterprise Services, and work groups during the SEPA process.

-- Participants in the CSB will provide information, exchange ideas, and provide individual or collective perspectives around substantive topics.
-Areas of agreement will be identified should they emerge, though there is no requirement to reach consensus.
-Information from CSB meetings will be shared with the project work groups and considered as decisions are made, but the CSB will not make decisions for Enterprise Services.
+Participants in the CSB provide information, exchange ideas, and provide individual or collective perspectives around substantive topics.
+Areas of agreement will be identified should they emerge, though there will be no voting or requirement to reach consensus.
+Information from CSB meetings are shared with the project Work Groups and considered by Enterprise Services as decisions are made, but the CSB does not make decisions for Enterprise Services.